-Just a mother of two trying my best to keep up with all the latest challenges, pitfalls, issues, and trends of parenthood.
+Just a mother of two trying my best to keep up with all the latest tasks, challenges, pitfalls, issues, and trends of parenthood.

 On her first spring break from college, my daughter came home with a kombucha habit.
 I thought, this stuff is expensive...but it could be a lot worse!
 So I happily drove to the grocery store to stock up.

 As the cashier rang up my selections, she asked to see my I.D.
 "But why?!"
 I asked.
 She explained that some kombuchas are alcoholic.
 She picked one up to show me the little piece of plastic wrapped around the bottle's neck, and when I put my glasses on, I could read the warning.

 But wait!
 The kombucha wasn't stocked in the alcohol section of the store: It was in with the sodas.
 To make things even more confusing, it sat on the shelf next to other kombuchas whose labels said nothing whatsoever about alcohol.
 Not only that, but the labels on all the kombuchas looked "healthy," not "boozy."
 Clearly, this product is being marketed as a health elixir, and it's confusing.

 Since I didn't want to serve my kids alcohol by mistake, and since I like to know what I'm drinking, I did some research, and here's what I found.